TrueAbastien/Empire-GameModeManager-Wiki/doc/ZombieInvasion.md

 * Every SCPs is either 049 or its zombies while others are Guards.
 * While 049 is alive, every death will result in a new zombie which grows weaker after each death.
+* 049 is affected with Bleeding, Burned and Poisoned effect and its size is slightly changed.
 * Killing zombies should grant the killer more ammos.
+* However, whenever a zombie dies, all guards receive a small amount of ammo.
-* Whenever the bleeding 049 dies, only dying zombies will respawn as guards.
+* Whenever 049 dies, dying zombies will respawn as guards.

 ## Configuration